The BEST Markets in Chiang Mai, Thailand - Night Bazaar, Flower Markets, Organic Market, Rustic Market, Sunday Market & More!

 Ruamchok and Warorot are great local markets (not as touristy and more local).
 We did a full day Thai Cooking Class and they took us to the Ruamchok market & mall to buy some goodies, first and to look around!
 It’s awesome for fruits, veggies, coconut milk, nuts, alllll of the above.
 Within these two spots, you’ll get a real good cultural experience and be able to find anything you need at local prices (cheap)!

-This flower market is amaaazing!
-I’m pretty sure it’s open 24/7 too?!
-Love going here to checkout the gorgeous wreaths, flowers, orchids and arrangements.
-Flower heaven.
+These flower markets are amaaazing!
+I’m pretty sure the florist market is open 24/7 too (but don’t quote me on that)?!
+Love going to the florist market to checkout the gorgeous wreaths, flowers, orchids and arrangements.
+The Khamthieng one is more of a gardening type/trees/succulents and more type of market than the florist one.
+Both are Flower heaven.
 Florist heaven.
-Heaven.
+Plant Heaven.
 Just go!

 View this post on Instagram